k0nsl/ShareXYZ/README.md

 * Color picker: Allows you to select color from color box or screen and provide values of RGB, Hue, Saturation and Brightness from selected color.
 * Screen color picker: As the name suggests, allows you to retrieve the color from anywhere on the screen and copies it to clipboard.
-* Image editor: Based on [Greenshot](http://getgreenshot.org) image editor.
-It offers functions such as ability to add annotations, highlighting or obfuscations to the screenshot.
-It allows to draw basic shapes (rectangles, ellipses, lines, arrows and freehand) and add text to a screenshot.
-* Image effects: Allows to apply over 37 different image effects with their own settings to image.
+* Image effects: Allows to apply many different image effects with their own settings to image.
 Edited images can be saved in PNG or other formats.
-* Hash check: Allows you to check/compare file hash values.
-* DNS changer: Allows you to quickly change computer DNS settings with popular DNS servers such as [Google DNS](https://developers.google.com/speed/public-dns/).
 * QR code: Open QR code window which you can enter text to get QR code of it.
 You can copy QR code image to your clipboard or save as file.
 * Ruler: Allows you to get X, Y, width, height, distance and angle information on screen.
-* Automate: Allows you to write simple script to automate mouse and keyboard commands.
 * Index folder: Allows you to share the index of a folder contents by uploading the index of the selected folder as text, html or xml.
 * FTP client: Opens a basic FTP client you interface for the currently configured FTP account.
 * Tweet message: Allows you to post message to Twitter.
-* Monitor test: Allows you to render different colors on the screen which provides you the opportunity to test for bleeding and dead pixels on LCD monitors.